Exploring historical artefacts is ReVif's foundation. From this basis, ReVif creates original art of our current shared situation.

 Use the Responsive Zoom in the example below, just as you did in the above example.

-As you began reading this article from The Athens Banner, Wednesday Morning, June 20, 1906 and those surrounding it, you, I hope became very angry.
+As you begin reading this article from The Athens Banner, Wednesday Morning, June 20, 1906 and those surrounding it, you, I hope become very angry.
+Please read to the end.

 He warned against the awful situation,